Manchester City news: Leader Kompany returns as a legend for testimonial | Goal.com

 The perfect captain!
-Vincent Kompany joined Manchester City as a leader and returns as a legend
+Kompany joined Man City as a leader and returns as a legend

 Had Vincent Kompany not been so intelligent he could well have been a Manchester United legend.